 What's Eligible to Be Deducted as Personal Property Tax?

-The tax code defines personal property tax pretty simply: "The term 'personal property tax' means an ad valorem tax which is imposed on an annual basis in respect of personal property," according to Internal Revenue Code section 164(b)(1).
+The tax code defines personal property tax pretty simply: "The term 'personal property tax' means an ad valorem tax which is imposed on an annual basis in respect of personal property."

-Treasury Regulations spell out three criteria for being able to deduct a personal property tax:
+U.S. Treasury regulations spell out three criteria for being able to deduct a personal property tax: